https://mega.nz/file/bCJ3DABI#Vuf_xYb0WdLqzfPGe1qtNaNyve_NCWJHMLNgyU7MhuI

 - Improved readability

-is taken from the surrounding context
+thisis taken from the surrounding context

 Arrow functions also work great as anonymous functions inside of Vue methods.

-But wait, didn't we just figure out that arrow functions don't work when we try to access this
+But wait, didn't we just figure out that arrow functions don't work when we try to access this?

 Ah, but here is where the distinction is.

-When we use arrow functions inside a regular or shorthand function, the regular function sets this
+When we use arrow functions inside a regular or shorthand function, the regular function sets this to be our Vue component, and the arrow function uses that this (say that 5 times fast!).

 Here's an example: